ipfs/ipfs-docs/docs/concepts/ipfs-gateway.md

 Running [IPFS Desktop](https://github.com/ipfs-shipyard/ipfs-desktop#ipfs-desktop) or another form of IPFS node triggers connection attempts to other IPFS peers.
 Private network administrators may treat such connection attempts as potential security vulnerabilities.
 Private IPFS gateway servers located inside the private network and running a trusted code base provide an alternative architecture for read/write access to externally-hosted IPFS content.

+A gateway behind a firewall represents just one potential location for a private gateway.
+More generally, one may consider any gateway as a "private gateway" when configured to limit access to requests from specific domains or parts of the Internet.
+A [tutorial configuring an IPFS gateway on a Google Cloud platform](https://blog.stacktical.com/ipfs/gateway/dapp/2019/09/21/ipfs-server-google-cloud-platform.html) includes a description of constraining access.

 ### 2.3 Public gateways
 Public gateway operators include: